Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 Afterwards, the crew sets out to free Gwyneth.
 Aiyana is a key character for motivating the rescue.
 For the rescue, they need the special explosives for blowing up both the jail and the train.
 The explosives are expensive, so they need even more gold.
 There is a gold rush in a nearby region, which is the perfect opportunity for the crew.

-During the gold rush there are fights with the other prospectors.
-Aiyana jumps into every opportunity presented during the quest.
+During the gold rush the Bandidos of El Sacramento try to steal the crews gold.
+They succeed and escape into their hideout.
+Aiyana insists that they get the gold back, and so the crew attacks the Bandido camp.
+Aiyana rushes ahead of the crew and manages to get back the gold.

 Once the expensive explosives are bought, Gwyneths execution is on the next sunrise.
 The crew frees Gwyneth, but Walker shies away from a gunfight that Aiyana initiated, which causes Aiyana to be injured/killed.
 (If injured, Aiyana can't move well anymore.)

 Next, the party sets out to find animals strong enough to haul the valuables from the train to safety.
 They hear of a caravan route going over the mountains.
 In a nearby town, they manage to strike a deal to escort a caravan through a dangerous route in exchange for the oxen that drag the caravan.

-During the the trip, they are confronted with some natives.
+During the trip, they are confronted with some natives.
 They will not let them pass through their holy land.
 Eventually, Manuel manages to befriend some of the Indians and gets the crew to throw a party with the natives.
 The Indians agree to let the caravan through.
 However, Walker gets too drunk and accidentally vandalizes the tribes totem pole.
-The caravan escapes just barely.
+The caravan just barely escapes.

 After the caravan trip the party only needs an explosive expert to handle the explosives.
 Eventually, they hear of a ghost town prospector hermit, who's been trying to find gold in an abandoned town for years.
 They go meet the prospector, but the hermit is unwilling to help or even engage the crew.
 Morrison is empathetic to the lonely hermit and insists that they try to help him.